GoogleCloudPlatform/training-data-analyst/courses/machine_learning/asl/open_project/time_series_anomaly_detection/tf_pca/README.md

-# tf_lstm_encoder_decoder_autoencoder_anomaly_detection
+# tf_pca_anomaly_detection

-This project is an encoder-decoder autoencoder machine learning model to perform anomaly detection on time-series data such as IoT sensor data or cybersecurity data.
+This project is a PCA machine learning model to perform anomaly detection on time-series data such as IoT sensor data or cybersecurity data.

-This is mostly an implementation of this research paper: [LSTM-based Encoder-Decoder for Multi-sensor Anomaly Detection](https://arxiv.org/pdf/1607.00148.pdf).

-## lstm_encoder_decoder_autoencoder_anomaly_detection_local
+## pca_anomaly_detection_local
 This notebook is a local implementation of the model that contains a data generator for creating data as well as the TensorFlow model and Estimator.

 ### Data generator